-The purpose of the Integrative Learning Experience (ILE; previously called the Culminating Project) is to learn how to develop a research project, establish at a worthwhile and feasible research question, understand whether and what type of Institutional Review Board (IRB) review is required for research involving human subjects, understand the elements of a manuscript and the purpose of each element, conduct a quantitative analysis, and write a research paper.
+The purpose of the Integrative Learning Experience (ILE) is to learn how to develop a research project, establish a worthwhile and feasible research question, understand whether and what type of Institutional Review Board (IRB) review is required for research involving human subjects, conduct a quantitative analysis, understand the elements of a manuscript and the purpose of each element, and write a research paper.
 Students may not write a systematic literature review or a meta-analysis for their ILE.

 The ILE is completed during the final two semesters in the program.
 Students take a course (the ILE Seminar in Epidemiology (PUBHEPI 7998)) during the autumn of their graduating year to guide them through the process of developing their ILE.
-By the end of the autumn semester, students will have chosen a topic, identified data, submitted applications to the IRB if needed, chosen a research question in consultation with their advisor, be matched with a second reader, and completed a literature review pertaining to their research question.
+By the end of the autumn semester, students will have chosen a topic, identified data, submitted applications to the IRB if needed, chosen a research question in consultation with their advisor, be matched with a second reader, completed a literature review pertaining to their research question, and described their planned analysis.
 During spring semester, students will complete data analysis, write a full document, and make a presentation to their advisor and second reader.
 The second reader must have category M or P Graduate Faculty status at Ohio State University.
 The second reader does not need to hold a primary appointment in the College of Public Health.

 Students must obtain approval from their advisor for their topic during the semester they are enrolled in the ILE course by creating a written proposal; instructions about the proposal are detailed below.
-Students are encouraged to work in groups of two or three to complete their ILE.
-This is so that they can learn about the data source and work on coding together.
+Students may work in groups of two or three to complete their ILE so that they can learn about the data source and work on coding together.
 It always helps to brainstorm with others!
 Students are strongly encouraged to form pairs/groups with students who share the same advisor.
-However, if you choose to join a group with students who have a different advisor, students may formally request an advisor change.
-Please make sure to discuss requests for an advisor change with your current and proposed advisor before completing an Advisor Change request: https://osu.az1.qualtrics.com/jfe/form/SV ebrewCr1kN8Yid7.
-Any advisor changes should occur by the end of autumn semester.
 The purpose of working in groups is to provide peer support and feedback at each step needed to successfully complete the ILE.
-Please note that each student in the group will be responsible for individually submitting components of the ILE (e.g., research question, literature review, data analysis plan, ILE proposal, ILE paper, ILE presentation, etc.).
+Please note that each student is responsible for individually submitting components of the ILE (e.g., research question, literature review, data analysis plan, ILE proposal, ILE paper, ILE presentation, etc.).
 That is, the work you submit must be your own work, which will be graded individually.
 For students using the same dataset, study design and data collection methods must be described in your own words with appropriate citation of the primary source.
 Any instances of students sharing substantive text in their ILE report will be treated as plagiarism and addressed accordingly.
 Specific requests related to establishing groups will be managed on a case-by-case basis.